Remote Control Schema

 },

-// Immediate Execution Tasks: these following tasks can be executed in a Sequential Execution Task run and the MAA guarantees that any of the following tasks will return results as soon as possible, and are typically used for control of the remote control function itself.
+// Immediate execution tasks: these tasks can execute during sequential tasks and MAA guarantees any of these will return results quickly, typically used for controlling the remote control function itself

 {